clintlosee/DigitalFlash/README.md

 ## Development Instructions

 This application is based on AngularJS and NodeJS.
 To run this application, you must install NodeJS.
-After you clone the repository, you can install the project's dependencies.
+After you clone the repository into your desired directory and `cd` into that directory, you can install the project's dependencies.
 To do so, run the following command:

 ```
 npm install